On the last track, we discussed three examples of combining education

 or learning these social skills will result in fewer serious problems.

-Social skills often seem problematic for children with ADD.
+Social skills often seem problematic for children with ADHD.
 These skills

 include following directions, sharing, compromising, and joining a conversation.